jonnydgreen/event-management-service/docs/design.md

 ### Software architecture and patterns

-In order to keep all related functionality together in one place for easier maintenance and organisation, a domain-driven design will be applied to the file structure.
+In order to keep all related functionality together in one place for easier maintenance, flexibility, and organisation, a domain-driven design will be applied to the file structure.
 For example:

 ```txt
 src